Skip to main content

 Overview

-The $177 million CM at-Risk project built by Clancy & Theys Construction Company consisted of the new Genomic Science Building, new central park, related site utilities work, surface parking, a new cast-in-place parking deck and modifications/additions to the existing chiller plant on a tight 20-acre site at UNC-CH.
+The $177 million Construction Manager at Risk project built by Clancy & Theys Construction Company consisted of the new Genomic Science Building, new central park, related site utilities work, surface parking, a new cast-in-place parking deck, and modifications/additions to the existing chiller plant on a tight 20-acre site at UNC-CH.

-The Genome Sciences Building (GSB) is a cast-in-place architectural concrete building with multiple glass systems with two levels below grade, five levels above grade, and a greenhouse on the roof.
-The GSB contains research laboratories, research support space, classrooms including an 80-seat classroom, four 30-seat seminar rooms, a 250-seat and a 450-seat lecture hall, 54 offices, and three conference rooms.
-GSB incorporates three distinct laboratory types: wet labs, dry labs and rooftop greenhouses.
+The Genome Sciences Building (GSB) is a cast-in-place architectural concrete building with multiple glass systems, two levels below grade, five levels above grade, and a greenhouse on the roof.
+The GSB features research laboratories, research support space, an 80-seat classroom, four 30-seat seminar rooms, a 250-seat lecture hall, a 450-seat lecture hall, 54 offices, and three conference rooms.
+GSB incorporates three distinct laboratory types: wet and dry labs and rooftop greenhouses.
 By the numbers: nine wet laboratories, four bioinformatics laboratories, and a ten-compartment greenhouse.
-Support rooms include cold rooms, dark rooms, tissue culture, growth chamber, freezer farm, crystallography, low ozone, x-ray, robotics, isotope, warm room, and plant growth.
-Level five is the roof level and contains a greenhouse space and an extensive green roof system that utilizes a low-profile perimeter air diffuser cabinet along the exterior wall of the greenhouse along with clear acrylic ductwork to maximize natural light exposure.
-With a fully functioning headhouse and lobby entrance gallery, the rooftop greenhouse of the GSB is a unique design feature of the building—one with a minimal presence—stylized and in-line with the façade of the building enclosure.
+Support rooms include cold rooms, dark rooms, tissue culture facilities, growth chambers, freezer farms, crystallography labs, low-ozone rooms, x-ray facilities, robotics labs, isotope labs, warm rooms, and plant growth facilities.
+Level five is the roof level, which features a greenhouse space and an extensive green roof system.
+This system utilizes a low-profile perimeter air diffuser cabinet along the greenhouse’s exterior wall, along with clear acrylic ductwork, to maximize natural light exposure.
+With a fully functioning headhouse and lobby entrance gallery, the rooftop greenhouse of the GSB is a unique design feature of the building—one with a minimal presence—stylized and in line with the façade of the building enclosure.

-The new central park includes a bowl-shaped lawn articulated with granite retaining walls that are at seat height.
-This area slopes down from the eastern entrance of the Genomic Science Building to Kenan Stadium and includes a narrow granite wall water feature intended for large gatherings/seating during outdoor events.
-The cast-in-place concrete parking deck is an eight-level parking deck accommodating 700+ cars and is located between the chiller plant and central park.
-The chiller plant was upgraded and new cooling towers replaced.
+The new central park includes a bowl-shaped lawn with granite retaining walls at seat height.
+This area slopes down from the eastern entrance of the Genomic Science Building to Kenan Stadium.
+It features a narrow granite wall water feature, perfect for ample gatherings and seating during outdoor events.
+The cast-in-place concrete parking deck is an eight-level parking deck accommodating 700+ cars and is located between the chiller plant and the central park.
+The chiller plant was upgraded, and new cooling towers were replaced.

 Project Details